-That’s the list of what minimalist websites don’t have.
+That’s the list of what minimalist websites templates don’t have.
 Here is what you’ll find instead:

 - Negative space – This is the most common element of minimal design.
 By using empty space, the eye is drawn toward what little remains on the page.